jordwalke/reactapp/README.md

 ### Build For Production or Sharing
-> Pre-Build your app for use on CDN, or to allow your committed project to be effeciantly loaded without a server/build-step.
+> Pre-Build your app for use on CDN, or to allow your committed project to be
+> effeciantly loaded without a server/build-step.

         sudo npm install -g browserify
         ./offlineBuild.sh  # Output build/build.js is included in index.html
         open index.html    # No server needed now!

- `reactapp` seeks to enable you to share your work with others easily.
-You may wish to run `offlineBuild.sh` each time before you push your branch to a public repo, so that others can easily download and try your app without having to set up a toolchain.
-If you have a purely client side app (no server side data
-     fetching) `./offlineBuild.sh` will create a "one-click" demoable package for anyone to try in any browser - they only need to open `index.html`.
+You may wish to run `offlineBuild.sh` before you push your branch to a public repo, so that others can easily download and try your app without having to set up a toolchain. `./offlineBuild.sh` will create a "one-click" demoable package for anyone to try in any browser - they only need to open `index.html` on their local file system.
+ (If you have a purely client side app (no server side data fetching) this will "just work").

+**Possible Add-Ons**:
+  - Reload/rerender modules as you type in text editor (only the ones that changed).
+  - Reload style without page refresh as style files change.